 Lucy Bellwood [b.
-1989] is a professional Adventure Cartoonist, author, and educator based in Portland, Oregon.
+1989] is a professional Adventure Cartoonist, author, and educator based in Ojai, California.
 Her work brings enthusiastic tales of exploration to thousands of readers online, in print, and in person.

-Since then, Bellwood has brought humor, generosity, and an irrepressible lust for life to a wide variety of projects.
-Her comics are often written and drawn in the field, leading to immersive snapshots of tall ship sailing, whitewater rafting, and cutting-edge ocean science.
-Her first graphic novel, Baggywrinkles: a Lubber’s Guide to Life at Sea, collects educational stories from her time aboard the Lady Washington.
+As an Adventure Cartoonist, Bellwood’s comics are often written and drawn in the field, leading to immersive snapshots of tall ship sailing, whitewater rafting, and cutting-edge marine science.
+Her first graphic novel, Baggywrinkles: a Lubber’s Guide to Life at Sea, collects educational stories from her time aboard the Lady Washington, the 18th-century replica tall ship she joined at the age of 17.
 The book received a starred review from Publisher’s Weekly and opened the door for a new generation of mariners to find their place at sea.
 Bellwood’s most recent book is 100 Demon Dialogues, a guide to living with Imposter Syndrome.

 Bellwood earned her B.A. in Studio Art from Reed College in 2012 and a Certificate in Comics and Independent Publishing from the Independent Publishing Resource Center in 2011.
 Her work has been seen in The New York Times, Boing Boing, Kazoo Magazine, Fast Company, The Nib, Buzzfeed, Anxy Magazine, The Rumpus, Atlas Obscura, and The Hollywood Reporter.
 Selected exhibition venues include the Portland Art Museum, Light Grey Art Lab, Sequential Art Gallery, and the Monterey Bay Aquarium.

-When not documenting her travels, Bellwood is a regular lecturer at the Animation Workshop in Viborg, Denmark.
-She has also appeared as a visiting speaker at the Art Institute of Chicago, Reed College, the Independent Publishing Resource Center, and Columbia College of Art and Design.
+When not documenting her travels, Bellwood appears as a visiting speaker at institutions like Columbia College of Art and Design, the Art Institute of Chicago, Reed College, the Independent Publishing Resource Center, The Center for Cartoon Studies, and The Animation Workshop.
 She currently manages the Mentorship Program at Helioscope, North America’s largest studio of comics professionals.